R. Rangaramanuja Ayyangar:

 His magnum opus, the Kritimanimalai series started with notations for 100 songs of Saint Tyagaraja in 1947.
 Subsequently, the scope of the publications was expanded by 1952 to include nearly 700 compositions of the Saint, 400 compositions of Muthuswamy Dikshitar, 380 songs of Syama Sastri, Kshetragna and others.
 This enormous compilation remains unrivalled till today in the annals of Carnatic Music as an invaluable reference compendium.

-A sampling of articles written by him and on him is available on this site under the tab 'RR Ayyangar'.
+A sampling of articles written by him and on him is available under the tab 'RR Ayyangar'.